Kundalini moves, one-by-one, clearing chakras of past life samskaras - doing homework and clearing emotions.

 Interesting question asked during our 2017 Tanmatra Intensive:

-Q: Dr. Lad, should we focus on muladhara when we chant to Ganesh if he rules that chakra?
+Q: Should we focus on muladhara when we chant to Ganesh if he rules that chakra?

 A: No, focus on the third eye/ajna chakra when you chant to Ganesh, because the third eye is the muladhara of the upper chakras - the medulla oblongata actually looks like the trunk of an elephant!